pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/1_overview.en.md

 * Copy `manifest.yml` file into each publish folder, making necessary changes per respective apps.
 * Push all apps.

-*NOTE: An alternative to copying the manifest into each publish folder if the apps will be built more than a few times.
-* Add manifest file to each project, make required changes per app.
+NOTE: If there is a need to build and publish more than once, it is easier to add the manifest file to each project and make required changes per app.
 On the Properties tab, set Copy to Output Directory to Copy Always.
 This will add the manifest every time the app is built and published.

 ### Prerequisites
 * Visual Studio 2017 with .NET core support